How to Prevent Coconut Fruit Drop Accidents in Oahu With Proper Tree Maintenance

 Tree maintenance always involves decisions.
 Coconut palms are no exception.

-Frequent trimming costs more than occasional service.
-But medical bills, liability claims, or property damage cost far more.
-From a risk perspective, regular maintenance is the financially smarter choice.
+Frequent trimming costs more than occasional service, but medical bills, liability claims, or property damage cost far more, so tree experts recommend regular maintenance as the smarter financial choice.

 Local Factors That Make Oahu Unique